ThePixelWave/AgroVerde/README.md

 ~~~
 <br>

->Mostra as diferenças do que foi alterado mas não foi preparado (staged).
+>Mostra as diferenças do que foi alterado
 ~~~sh
 git diff
 ~~~